What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 Spellmasons | Octavia Blue | PC (Mac, Win)

-As the name implies, this a game steeped in magic spells, with players – up to eight at time – grouping up as the eponymous spellmasons.
-Together you must take on a series of escalating challenge rooms filled with monsters and potions, using your spells together to deal the most damage possible.
+As the name implies, this is a game steeped in magic spells, with players – up to eight at a time – grouping up as the eponymous spellmasons.
+Together, you must take on a series of escalating challenge rooms filled with monsters and potions, using your spells together to deal the most damage possible.

 Turn-based tactics with up to eight people sounds unwieldy, but the trick here is that everyone takes their turns at the same time.
 This means that you can work together as a team, but also focus on what you’re doing – the best of both worlds, I think.